-Welcome to another Wacky Wednesday project – this week I’m offering ideas for group art projects.
+Welcome to another Wacky Workshops project – this week I’m offering ideas for group art projects.

 If you read my post, How Group Art Projects Can Make Children Better Adults, you will know the benefits of getting kids to work together to make something.